 I don’t live in the area.
 Can I do a part-time MS program completely online?

 It is not possible to complete an entire MS degree online.
 Stanford does offer a part-time MS program in Aeronautics and Astronautics.
 Prospective Honors Cooperative Program (HCP) students follow the same admissions process and must meet the same admissions requirements as full-time graduate students.
 This program works best for students employed locally because some on-campus course work will be necessary.

 I have submitted all of my application materials.
 Why does my checklist still say my application is not complete?

-You will be notified in late December that your application checklist has been updated, which will indicate the completeness of your application — i.e., whether the required additional application materials (recommendations, GRE scores and possibly TOEFL scores) have been received.
+You will be notified in late December that your application checklist has been updated, which will indicate the completeness of your application — i.e., whether the required additional application materials (recommendations and possibly TOEFL scores) have been received.
 Due to the high volume of application material received, we are unable to confirm by email or phone when individual documents have arrived.
 Your application checklist will be our main source of communication.